 Parenting and custody coordination is a child-focused method of alternative dispute resolution, (meaning non-adversarial) used in minimal to high-conflict child custody situations.
 A parenting coordinator is a neutral third-party mediator.
 They can be an attorney or psychologist with specialized training in mediation or parenting coordination.
 They help parents make better decisions concerning the parenting of their children.

 What Does the Parenting Coordinator or Custody Mediator Do?

-The terms “parenting coordinator” and “custody mediator” are interchangeable and referrer to one and the same professional.
+The terms “parenting coordinator” and “custody mediator” are interchangeable and refer to one and the same professional.

 - The parenting coordinator or custody mediator teaches the parents the skills required to resolve their disputes and make decisions in the future without lawyers, courts, judges or even parenting coordinators.

 - The parenting coordinator or custody mediator helps the parents improve their communication skills when discussing parenting issues.
-Poor communication is one of the hallmarks of a marriage that ends in divorce, a factor that is doubly present in high conflict custody case.
+Poor communication is one of the hallmarks of a marriage that ends in divorce, a factor that is doubly present in high-conflict custody cases.
 It is not possible for parents to co-parent effectively without first being able to communicate with one another.

 - The parenting coordinator or custody mediator does not decide which parent will be a child’s primary caretaker; that decision remains with the parents; or if the parents can not agree, the final decision will be the responsibility of the judge.